avsahay/avsahay-portfolio/assignment3.md

 | --- | --- | --- | --- | --- | --- | --- | --- |
 | Rating | 5 | 8 | 3 | 3 | 4 | 3 | 5 |

+The first thing that stood out to me was the busy-ness of the image.
+Aesthetically, the visualization is displeasing.
+The title, the platform logos, the show title designs in each cart, and data points are all competing for the eye's attention.
+Most of all, the eye is drawn to an oversized TV remote that is horizontally mirrored resulting in backwards text which is also confusing.
+While there is a lot of data, it is too much and does not show a clear narrative for the audience.
+Much of the information is redundant, repeated in many different ways.
+Also some of the text formatting is inconsistent, creating a disruptive visual vocabulary.
+I would decide what message I want to tell with the information and use that to inform the visualization.
+This would include updating the title, reducing the amount of information, images and colors overall, and drawing more attention to the platforms the most streamed shows appear on.

+Since the visualization was found on Data Is Beautiful Subreddit, the audience is people who enjoy data visualizations.
+The audience may also be people curious about the best streaming programs.
+The data visualization is somewhat effective communicating which programs had the most minutes of viewing and which platforms those shows can be found on.
+However, it takes some viewing to understand all the data - there is an overwhelming amount of information, due to repetition, excessive use of color and images, and incomplete titles.
+It also isn't totally clear if the data visualization aims to promote the programs or the platforms.
+The column showing the platforms with the recognizable logos is competing for attention with the show title cards in each bar.

+This method was useful for considering not just the visual elements but the larger information and insight the audience is meant to gain from the visualization.
+I may include some measures to help diagnose common issues in visualizations like redundancy.
+The measures generally cover in one category or another key qualities of a good visualization - time to understanding could be considered in usefulness, intuitiveness and perceptibility.

+For this visualization, I would first switch the chart from horizontal bars to vertical, to show the magnitude of the largest streaming program.
+Second, I would remove the remote image, platform logos, and the program promo images in the bars to reduce clutter and improve aesthetics.

 ---